 If you’re a candidate for peripheral nerve stimulation as a treatment for your pain, the team at Southern Pain and Spine implants a small device near a nerve.
 The device transmits electrical signals that interrupt the pain signals from the nerve before they reach your brain.
 It comes with a battery or power source and a remote control that you use to operate it.

 Peripheral nerve stimulation is a versatile treatment option for numerous chronic pain-causing conditions.
-The team at Southern Pain and Spine often includes it in a comprehensive treatment plan alongside physical therapy and rehabilitation to improve your function and quality of life.
+The team at Southern Pain and Spine often includes it in a comprehensive treatment plan alongside physical medicine and rehabilitation to improve your function and quality of life.

 Peripheral nerve stimulation may be part of your treatment plan for: